 What is tamsulosin?

-- Tamsulosin is used to treat symptoms of an enlarged prostate such as difficulty in beginning the flow of urine, weak urine flow, and the need to urinate frequently or urgently (including during the middle of the night).
+Tamsulosin is used to treat symptoms of difficulty peeing which can happen when you have an enlarged prostate.
+It can help with difficulty in beginning the flow of urine, weak urine flow, and the need to urinate frequently or urgently – including during the middle of the night.

-- The dose of tamsulosin is 400 micrograms once a day.
+- The dose of tamsulosin is 1 capsule once a day.

 - Always take your tamsulosin exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much tamsulosin to take, how often to take it, and any special instructions.

 - Take tamsulosin capsules with a glass of water (200-250 mLs) at the same time each day.

 - You can take it with or without food.